moderndatacompany/dataos.info/docs/api_docs/dataos_pyflare/code_samples/read_write_partitioned_data.md

-# How to read write partitioned data within Icebase using DataOS PyFlare?
+# How to read write partitioned data within Lakehouse using DataOS PyFlare?

 ```python